Specialization in Global Conflict Studies

 2. How to design and implement public policy globally?
 The courses focus on public policy issues in an international setting across a range of subjects, including: education, health, children, criminal justice, public finance, labor markets, elections, and so forth.

-Students who complete this certificate will be able to:
+Students who complete this specialization will be able to:

-• Assess key arguments advanced historically and currently in the arena of development.
+• Assess key arguments advanced historically and currently in the arena of development

-• Understand whether and why an intervention is successful or not, whether an intervention is scalable, and how to meaningfully measure outcomes.
+• Understand whether and why an intervention is successful or not, whether an intervention is scalable and how to meaningfully measure outcomes

-• Seek data-driven solutions to development issues across multiple sectors, including economy, education, governance, energy, security, gender, health, and the environment.
+• Seek data-driven solutions to development issues across multiple sectors, including economy, education, governance, energy, security, gender, health, and the environment

 Application Process